Skip to main content

 Memorial of Jauhar, Mehrangarh, Jodhpur

 The women, after the same bath, wore their bridal finery, with all their jewellery and mixed a little amount of opium into their food to avoid feelings of fear and pain.
 They did the traditional puja of Goddess Bhavani and prayed for strength while the men handed over their weapons.
 They put the Kesari tilak on the forehead of fathers, brothers, husbands and sons, without a tear or shake of a hand.
 The men, in turn, filled their hairlines one last time with their blood before heading out to the war.
 They promised to meet their better halves in the afterlife.
 The Rajputani, in return, asked them to wait on the other side, to go to a new life where they would unite again.
-A kund, probably a man-made pool or a larger area of the dungeon, was lit up by wood, ghee and lamps, and the women, led by the eldest queen or the wife of the leader at the battle made their way to the area, that was cordoned off and protected by eunuchs with doors closed on all sides.
+A kund, probably a man-made pool or a larger area of the dungeon, was lit up by wood, ghee and lamps, and the women, led by the eldest queen or the wife of the leader at the battle, made their way to the area, which was cordoned off and protected by eunuchs with doors closed on all sides.
 They had the same plate of lamp and Kesar in their hand, the one with which they had done the last aarti of the warriors.
 The echo of “Jai Bhavani” filled the air with the swords clashing to “Har Har Mahadev” while the women led their children to the fire altar.
 They took seven rounds around the altar to promise their next lives to their husbands.
 Princesses, Women, Girls, Maidens, everyone willingly jumped into the altar after invoking lord Agni to take them to safety, away from the touch of the invaders on their mortal bodies.
 The priests chanted the verses of the Gita as long as the Saka and Jauhar took place.

 Pregnant Women and infants below five were, however, forbidden to commit Jauhar.
 They have led out of the fort well ahead of the siege to safety.
 Every fort had secret tunnels and passageways for escape routes, and these were used by the best protective eunuchs to escort the pregnant ladies and children out of the fort the night before the Jauhar.
 This was to ensure that the lives of those who couldn’t decide for themselves were safe enough, and they had a chance to live and carry forward the blood of their kin.
 In Chittorgarh, Nahargarh, as well as Mehrangarh, such tunnels can still be seen and explored.